A glimpse into Joe's story

 -2 Corinthians 5:7-

 Hello friends, Joe here.
-Rather than write a lengthy mission statement, I want to get right to the point: My first mission is to inspire others, and I cannot stress enough the importance of getting outdoors, reconnecting with nature, and challenging ourselves, especially in today's technologically advanced society.
+Instead of writing a long mission statement, I want to get straight to the point: My primary mission is to inspire others.
+I can’t emphasize enough the importance of spending time outdoors, reconnecting with nature and God, and challenging ourselves—especially in today's tech-driven world where we tend to lead very sedentary lives.

 Our younger generation is missing out on this opportunity.
-Nature is a precious gift from God that rejuvenates our souls.
-There are many ways to get back to nature, such as hiking, cross-country skiing, and so on.
-The choice is yours.
+Nature is a precious gift from God that revitalizes our spirits.
+There are many ways to reconnect with nature, such as hiking, cross-country skiing, and more.
+The choice is ours.
+And for those of us who have already enjoy this special gift, let us inspire others to explore nature, where our Good Lord has blessed us with so many countless gifts.
+And one of the many gifts I am thankful for is the Alaskan malamute.

-My choice, or rather, the opportunity presented to me, is to travel by dogsled with Alaskan malamutes.
-I have been exploring Alaska's most remote wilderness for 40 years, living and surviving in one of Earth's harshest Arctic environments.
-Throughout this time, I have developed a deep bond with these ancient and often misunderstood dog breeds.
+Many years ago, I was presented with an opportunity to travel by dogsled with Alaskan malamutes.
+For the past 40 years, I have been exploring Alaska's most remote wilderness, living and surviving in one of this planet's harshest Arctic environments.
+During this time, I have developed a deep bond with these ancient and often misunderstood dog breeds.

-The history of Alaskan Malamutes is that they were a distinct breed that was kept separate from other Arctic dog breeds for thousands of years.
-Today, they have nearly vanished from Arctic Alaska, where they originated, mainly due to the replacement by modern snowmobiles.
+The history of Alaskan Malamutes traces back to a distinct breed that remained separate from other Arctic dog breeds for thousands of years.
+Today, these dogs have nearly disappeared from Arctic Alaska, their place of origin, largely due to the introduction of modern snowmobiles.

 Alaskan malamutes are gaining popularity among people from all walks of life and worldwide.
 Why?
 Because they are affectionate with unconditional love, intelligent, playful, and highly loyal.